junxit/us-congress-bills-114/metadata.md

 - 2016-11-17 — On passage Passed by the Yeas and Nays: 243 - 174 (Roll no. 587).
 - 2016-11-17 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 243 - 174 (Roll no. 587).
 - 2016-11-17 — The Chair announced that the unfinished business and pursuant to a previous order of the House, the question was on adoption of a motion to recommit with instructions, which had been debated earlier and on which further proceedings had been postponed.
+- 2016-11-28 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.